ProxyFileSF/Money-Wash/README.md

 ## Configuration

-You can edit the `config.lua` file to adjust the following settings:
+Edit the `config.lua` file to adjust the following settings:

 - **Wash Rate:** Configure how much dirty money gets converted to clean money.
 - **Wash Locations:** Set up multiple locations where players can launder money.